Pep Guardiola ready for Real Madrid ‘derby’ after Champions League draw

 It will be the third time Celtic and Bayern have come up against each other in the Champions League, with the most recent meetings in the 2017-18 group stage, with Bayern winning 3-0 in Munich and 2-1 in Glasgow.

-City and Celtic will be at home for the first legs on either February 11 or 12, and on the road the following week.
+City and Celtic will be at home for the first legs on February 11 and 12 respectively, and on the road the following week.

 Celtic fans may yet be banned from attending the away leg after they were handed a UEFA disciplinary notice over the use of pyrotechnics at Villa Park on Wednesday during a 4-2 loss to Aston Villa.